mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 Because it involves a lot of encapsulation and isolation of the domain model, it can take some time to accomplish.

-Depending on the project, it might be more worthwhile to just continue building an [Anemic Domain Model](/wiki/anemic-domain-model).
-Choosing DDD coincides with a lot of the [arguments I made for when it's right to use TypeScript over JavaScript](/articles/when-to-use-typescript-guide/) for your project because of the Complex Domain Problem.
+Depending on the project, it might be more worthwhile to continue building an [Anemic Domain Model](/wiki/anemic-domain-model).
+Choosing DDD coincides with a lot of the [arguments I made for when it's right to use TypeScript over JavaScript](/articles/when-to-use-typescript-guide/) for your project.
+Use DDD for #3 of the _3 Hard Software Problems_: The Complex Domain Problem.

 # Conclusion